nicolewhite/nicolewhite.github.io_old/_posts/2014-07-24-visualize-subset-neo4j-alchemy.md

 <a href="http://nicolewhite.github.io/examples/alchemy/graph.html" target="_blank"><img src="http://i.imgur.com/yOMjiiE.png" width="100%" height="100%"></a>
 **Click picture to go to live visualization.**

-We can see that the clustering algorithm identified five clusters.
-Full code for this project is [on GitHub](https://github.com/nicolewhite/actor_cluster_alchemy).
+We can see that the clustering algorithm identified five clusters, and the layout of the visualization shows nodes in the same cluster closer together.
+The full code for this project is [on GitHub](https://github.com/nicolewhite/actor_cluster_alchemy).